Family Reunification Parole Processes

 Additional information is also available on our Frequently Asked Questions about Family Reunification Parole Processes page.

-We also updated the existing Cuban and Haitian Family Reunification Parole processes so that they will generally be completed online.
-In addition, under the updated process, we will no longer require in-person interviews of each beneficiary in Cuba or Haiti.
-DHS will continue to verify an individual’s identity, determine their eligibility on an individual for the processes on a case-by-case basis, and conduct security vetting.
+We also updated the existing Cuban and Haitian family reunification parole processes so that they will generally be completed online.
+In addition, under the updated processes, we will no longer require in-person interviews with each beneficiary in Cuba or Haiti.
+DHS will continue to verify an individual’s identity, determine an individual’s eligibility for the processes on a case-by-case basis, and conduct security vetting.

 Historical Background on Cuban Family Reunification Parole (CFRP)